kevinburke/doony/readme.md

 - There's a "Build Now" button on every build page.
 The button will redirect you to the console output of the new build.
 You can also easily cancel the current build.
+- Click targets in the left hand menu are much bigger (they expand to fill the available UI)
 - The fonts are bigger.
 Way bigger.
 - "Jenkins" logo replaced with a custom color and the domain of your build server
 - More spacing in between list items.